Connect with us

 4. Does lemon juice react with aluminum foil?

 Yes, lemon juice can react with aluminum foil.
 This is because lemon juice is acidic and aluminum foil is made from a metal, so when the two come into contact with each other, a reaction occurs.
 The reaction produces hydrogen gas, which causes bubbles to form on the surface of the aluminum foil.
 This reaction can be used to demonstrate the principles of chemistry and the reactivity of metals with acids.
-In addition, the reaction between lemon juice and aluminum foil can be used in various DIY projects such as creating a makeshift battery.
+In addition, the reaction between lemon juice and aluminum foil can be used in various DIY projects, such as creating a makeshift battery.

 5. When should you not use aluminum foil?